A joint CSIRO & AEMO study

 Electricity costs: July 2019

 Queensland says wind and solar less than 50 dollars per megawatt-hour

 (Renew Economy: 29 July 2019)

 The electricity from fossil fuels is subsidised

-The coalition federal government has a “Climate Solutions Fund / Emissions Reduction Fund”.
+The Coalition federal government has a “Climate Solutions Fund / Emissions Reduction Fund”.
 They have just added 2 billion dollars to this fund so it can fund projects to reduce carbon dioxide emissions.

 The Australian Federal Coalition parties are both pushing hard for new coal electricity generation, and claiming that they are going to bring down the cost of electricity.
 It is amazing that they can take this stance when it is contradicted by key players in the industry and authoritative Australian studies.